mcaceresb/stata-gtools/docs/index.md

   log(J)) time (with J groups).
 Hence the speed improvements are largest when N / J is largest.

 2. Compiled C code is much faster than Stata commands.
+While it is true that many of Stata's underpinnings are compiled code, several operations are written in `ado` files without much thought given to optimization.
+If you're working with tens of thousands of observations you might barely notice (and the difference between 5 seconds and 0.5 seconds might not be particularly important).
+   However, with tens of millions or hundreds of millions of rows, the difference between half a day and an hour can matter quite a lot.

 __*Stata Sorting*__